-While spoiling Christmas is bad, sexual predators are far worse, and in October 2007, Facebook became an investigation target.
+While spoiling Christmas is bad, sexual predators are far worse.
 Officials from the New York State Attorney General's office had posed as teenagers on Facebook and received sexual advances.
 Complaints to the service from investigators posing as parents were also not immediately addressed.
 These were troubling developments for a firm that prided itself on trust and authenticity.

-In a 2008 agreement with forty-nine states, Facebook offered a series of aggressive steps.
+In an agreement with forty-nine states, Facebook offered a series of aggressive steps.
 Facebook agreed to respond to complaints about inappropriate content within twenty-four hours and to allow an independent examiner to monitor how it handles complaints.
 The firm imposed age-locking restrictions on profiles, reviewing any attempt by someone under the age of eighteen to change their date of birth.
 Profiles of minors were no longer searchable.
 The site agreed to automatically send a warning message when a child is at risk of revealing personal information to an unknown adult.
 And links to explicit material, the most offensive Facebook groups, and any material related to cyberbullying were banned.